 The theory behind the use of Citronella oil to repel pests is that it masks the scents that insects find attractive.

 It is one of the most popular natural repellents in use.
-Yet, many scientists say that it does not work well as a repellent for mosquitos.
+Yet, many scientists say that it does not work well as a repellent for mosquitoes.

 Though the studies may not back up the use of citronella candles as an insect repellent – it’s hard to argue with a thousand years of consumerism.

-When making your own candles, you can avoid the use of suspected carcinogens found in many commercial candles.
-Beeswax burns bright and clean with little soot or smoke.
+When making your own candles with beeswax, you can avoid the use of suspected carcinogens found in many commercial candles.
+It burns bright and clean with little soot or smoke.

 When using beeswax for making candles be sure to clean your beeswax well before you begin.
 Otherwise, your candle will not burn well.